Jon204D/Jon204D/README.md

 # Hi there, I'm Jonathan Dameus 👋

 Welcome to my GitHub!
-I’m a passionate technologist with a Bachelor’s in Information Systems Technology (minor in Computer Programming and Analysis), currently pursuing my Master’s in Computer Science.
+I’m a passionate technologist with a **Bachelor’s in Information Systems Technology** (minor in **Computer Programming and Analysis**), currently pursuing my **Master’s in Computer Science**.
 My journey is driven by curiosity, continuous learning, and the excitement of turning ideas into impactful solutions.

 ## 👨‍💻 About Me

 - 🎓 **Education:**
-  - Bachelor’s in Information Systems Technology
+  - **Bachelor’s in Information Systems Technology**
-  - Minor: Computer Programming and Analysis
+  - **Minor:** Computer Programming and Analysis
-  - Currently: Master’s in Computer Science
+  - **Currently pursuing:** Master’s in Computer Science

 - 🛠️ **Technical Skills:**
   - **Languages:** Java, C#, Python, SQL, R